Blize/bmp-image-compare/README.md

 # bmp-image comparison library

 This library is designed to compare two BMP images and returns an percentage of how similar they are to each other.
-Currently there is only one way of comparing images, but more will be added in the future.

 ## Info